-In 2019, the average new doctor began professional practice with over $250,000 in medical school debt.
+In a nation with over $1.5 trillion in student loan debt, no profession carries more than the medical field: The average new doctor began practice with over $250,000 in medical school debt in 2019.

 A silver lining for medical professionals who accumulate six-figure student loan debt is, of course, the likelihood of earning a very high income.
 Still, many physicians are then left wondering:

 Should you pay off student loans early?

 There are essentially two schools of thought on this issue:

 - Pay off your medical school loans ASAP.
 It will free up your income and help you sleep better at night, among other benefits.

 - Instead of paying off more than is required in advance, use any extra money to save or invest for the future.

 In this article, we help you weigh the benefits of paying off student loans early versus investing, homeownership, and more.